 Laughter…is there really anything that you can do that is better than laughing?
 For me, nothing compares to it.
-I also bet, that if you think about it, you would have a hard time disagreeing with me on that statement.
+I also bet that you would have a hard time disagreeing with me on that statement if you think about it.

 Most laughter is brought on through social situations, meaning it happens with and through interactions with others.
 Laughter in the social realm can strengthen relationships, promote bonding, and diffuse conflict.